Introducing a healthy diet: carbohydrates and fats

 Complex and Fibrous Carbohydrates

-Carbohydrates are your body’s primary source of energy, your Swimfit fuel.
+Carbohydrates are your body’s primary source of energy.
 They are converted by the body into glycogen and stored in muscles, liver and bloodstream.

 There are three types of carbohydrates – fibrous, complex and simple.